Non-Equilibrium MAV-Capture-MAV via Time-Optimal Planning and Reinforcement Learning: Introduction

 \section{Introduction}

-This paper studies the MAV capture-MAV task, where an MAV captures uses its onboard device to capture another target MAV \cite{vrba2022autonomous,chen2022anti,vrba2019onboard,mueller2013computationally}.
-From a research perspective, this task involves a series of interesting research topics, such as perception, estimation, and control.
-From an application perspective, with the increasing use of MAVs, misused MAVs pose a serious threat to social safety and privacy.
-Research on this task may provide promising technical solutions for misused MAVs.
+This work focuses on the MAV-capture-MAV task, in which a pursuer MAV uses an onboard mechanism to neutralize or retrieve a target MAV\cite{vrba2022autonomous,chen2022anti,vrba2019onboard,mueller2013computationally}.
+From a research standpoint, this problem encompasses several challenging domains, including robust perception, state estimation, and aggressive control.
+From an application standpoint, the proliferation of commercial MAVs has introduced significant security and privacy risks due to potential misuse.
+Consequently, developing effective counter-MAV systems is imperative for public safety.

+Previous work has addressed capture mechanisms, trajectory generation, and high-speed control.
+Our group has contributed vision-based MAV detection, bearing-only motion estimation, and guidance law design.

-The topics covered in the existing work on MAV-Capture-MAV include capture devices \cite{chen2022anti,liu2022safely}, trajectory planning \cite{wang2024impact}, and high-speed control \cite{song2021autonomous}.
-Our research group has also proposed a series of research results, including vision-based MAV detection algorithms \cite{zheng2022detection,zheng2024keypoint,guo2024global}, MAV motion estimation algorithms \cite{ning2024bearing,zheng2023optimal}, and helical guidance laws \cite{li2022three}.
-However, a key limitation of existing work is its focus on the capture of slow-moving MAVs.
-For example, our recent study proposed a cooperative MAV system capable of tracking a MAV target moving at speeds of up to 4 m/s \cite{zheng2023optimal}.
-However, in practice, MAVs can easily exceed this speed.
-The primary limitation lies in the control strategies, which must adopt simple and robust designs to maintain stable perception.
-Therefore, it is crucial to explore new capture control methods capable of handling highly maneuverable MAV targets.
+Previous studies have explored various capture mechanisms \cite{chen2022anti,liu2022safely}, trajectory generation algorithms \cite{wang2024impact}, and high-speed control schemes \cite{song2021autonomous}.
+Our group has contributed vision-based MAV detection\cite{zheng2022detection,zheng2024keypoint,guo2024global}, bearing-only motion estimation\cite{ning2024bearing,zheng2023optimal}, and guidance law design\cite{li2022three}.
+However, a common limitation of existing approaches is their restriction to low-speed scenarios; for instance, our previous system was limited to target speeds of 4 m/s \cite{zheng2023optimal}.
+In contrast, modern high-performance MAVs routinely exceed these velocities.
+This speed gap stems largely from conventional control strategies, which often rely on simplified dynamics to ensure stable perception.
+Therefore, novel control methodologies are required to effectively engage highly maneuverable targets.

-To capture agile target MAVs, we need more agile capture MAV platforms.
-Therefore, we transition from our previous large MAVs (inter-axle distance 800~mm) \cite{zheng2023optimal,ning2024bearing} to small MAVs (inter-axle distance 24~mm) in this work.
-Due to the limited payload capacity of smaller MAVs, they cannot carry large flying nets.
-Thus, we designed a tiny device to launch rubber balls (Fig.~\ref{fig_ball_launching}).
-When the rubber ball hits the MAV, it is regarded as captured.

-Research fields that are closely related to agile MAV capture include pursuit-evasion \cite{kane2015hawks} and guidance \cite{jeon2016impact}.
-However, an important assumption in these works is that the pursuer can successfully capture the target once it reaches a certain proximity to the target.
-This assumption ignores the physical model of the agent in reality, which is different from our task, where a flying rubber ball model is considered in the capture task.
-In this situation, it is necessary to ensure a suitable terminal relative position, velocity, and attitude so that the rubber ball hits the target MAV.